menu

 Demographics

-The citizens of Rupert have a very low rate of college education: just 7.60% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Rupert has a very low overall level of education: only 7.60% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Rupert in 2022 was $15,904, which is low income relative to West Virginia and the nation.
 This equates to an annual income of $63,616 for a family of four.
 Rupert also has one of the higher rates of people living in poverty in the nation, with 43.54% of its population below the federal poverty line.